ngallegoar/azure-docs.es-es/articles/active-directory/user-help/active-directory-passwords-update-your-own-password.md

 - La contraseña no funciona y quiere restablecerla.

-- Conoce la contraseña pero la cuenta está bloqueada y necesita desbloquearla.
+- Conoce la contraseña, pero la cuenta está bloqueada y necesita desbloquearla.

 ### <a name="to-reset-your-password-and-get-back-into-your-account"></a>Para restablecer la contraseña y volver a su cuenta